AscendingPassage.com HOME PAGE.

 Each in its turn has contained quite comfortably the mummy of a bull

-Apis, armoured in plates of gold.
+Apis.
 But in spite of their weight, in

 spite of their solidity which effectively defies destruction, they

 soldiers of the King of Persia.
-And this notwithstanding that merely
+Merely

-In some cases the thieves have succeeded, by the aid of levers, in
+to open the coffins represents a labor of astonishing strength and patience.
+In some cases the thieves have succeeded by the aid of levers in

-moving a few inches the formidable lid; in others, by persevering with
+moving a few inches the formidable lid.
+In others, by persevering with

-blows of pickaxes, they have pierced, in the thickness of the granite,
+blows of pickaxes they have pierced in the thickness of the granite,

-a hole through which a man has been enabled to crawl like a rat, or a
+a hole through which a man has been enabled to crawl like a

-there, in the middle of the stairway by which we leave, with yet
+there, in the middle of the stairway by which we leave, with

-another black coffin, which lies across our path as if to bar it.
+another black coffin which lies across our path as if to bar it.
 It

-is as monstrous and as simple as the others, its seniors, which many
+is as monstrous and as simple as the others, its seniors, which as the deified bulls died had commenced to line the

 great straight thoroughfare.
 But this one has never reached its place